 and the one-loop partial amplitude decomposition in terms of $N_c$, $n_f$ and $n_h$ reads

 where $z \in \lbrace 1, \dots, 4 \rbrace$.

 We derive analytic expressions for the gauge invariant mass-renormalised amplitude

-which is obtained by adding the tree level amplitude with the one-loop mass counterterm insertion ($\cA^{(0)}_{\mct}$) to the bare amplitude ($\cA^{(1)}$).
+which is obtained by adding the tree-level amplitude with the one-loop mass counterterm insertion ($\cA^{(0)}_{\mct}$) to the bare amplitude ($\cA^{(1)}$).
 Furthermore, $\delta Z_m^{(1)}$ is denoting the one-loop top-quark mass-renormalisation constant.
-The full UV-renormalised amplitude is obtained by including the counterterms associated with the strong coupling constant, as well as the renormalisation of the top-quark and gluon external wavefunctions,
+The fully UV-renormalised amplitude is obtained by including the counterterms associated with the strong coupling constant, as well as the renormalisation of the top-quark and gluon external wavefunctions,

 where $n_g$ is the number of external gluons involved in the scattering process ($n_g=3$ for $\ttggg$ and $n_g=1$ for $\ttqqg$).
 The expressions of the one-loop renormalisation constants $\delta Z_m^{(1)}$, $\delta Z_t^{(1)}$ and $\delta Z_{\alpha_s}^{(1)}$ are provided in the~\cref{app:renormalisation}.